mediocregopher/bonfire/README.md

 4) Peers `peerB,peerC,...peerN` send some number of `Hello` messages to `peerA`.

-5) When `peerA` receives some number of `Hello` messages, it knows it is stable (i.e. it has met and can communicate with other stable hosts in the network as well). `peerA` may then send some number of `ReadyToMingle` messages to `serverA`, which can then send `Meet` messages to `peerA` as needed (see step 3).
+5) When `peerA` receives some number of `Hello` messages, it is done connecting (i.e. it has met and can communicate with other host in the network).
 If `peerA` never receives any `Hello` messages from other peers, it may need to perform gateway port forwarding or some other steps before going back to step 1.

-A peer which does not wish to receive `Meet` messages need not ever send a `ReadyToMingle` message to the bonfire server (step 5).
-Such a peer is called anti-social.
+6) `peerA` may then send some number of `ReadyToMingle` messages to `serverA`, which can then send `Meet` messages to `peerA` as needed (see step 3).
+A peer which chooses not to do this is called anti-social.

 ## Protocol